kurskov/Arduino-Sonar/README.md

-# Arduino-Sonar
+# Sonar

-The library for using ultra sound module to Arduino.
+The library for using ultra sound module (SR04) to Arduino.